-PGM mode cannot be accessed when the Calculator is active in DRO mode.
+6 PGM mode cannot be accessed when the Calculator is active in DRO mode.
 If the Calculator is active while in DRO mode, exit the Calculator by pressing the CALC key, returning the control to DRO mode.

-DRO PGM
+DRO From DRO mode, press the DRO/PGM key, and the

-- ► From DRO mode, press the DRO/PGM key, and the display changes to PGM mode - If a program is loaded, it will be displayed, otherwise a blank New Program will be displayed.
+- From DRO mode, press the DRO/PGM key, and the display changes to PGM mode - If a program is loaded, it will be displayed, otherwise a blank New Program will be displayed.